pyqg/pyqg/docs/installation.rst

 `pyfftw user packages <https://anaconda.org/search?q=pyfftw>`__ hosted on anaconda.org.
 Each has different dependencies and platform support (e.g. linux, windows, mac.)
-The `nanshe <https://anaconda.org/nanshe/pyfftw>`__ channel version is the most popular and appears to have the broadest cross-platform support.
-We don't know who nanshe is, but we are greatful to him/her.

-To install pyfftw from the `conda-forge <https://conda-forge.github.io/>`_ channel, open a terminal and run the command
+The `conda-forge <https://anaconda.org/conda-forge/pyfftw>`__ version is the most popular and appears to have the broadest cross-platform support.
+To install it, open a terminal and run the command

 .. code-block:: bash